 Toxic Releases to Air.
 The Toxics Releases to Air indicator quantifies relative potential human health impacts of certain chemicals included on the list of toxic chemicals from the Emergency Planning and Community Right-to-Know Act (EPCRA), based on the amount released by facilities.
 The study area has a value of 140 (unitless score) for the Toxic Releases to Air score.
 In comparison, the average score for the state is 2,800, and the average score nationally is 4,600.
-The study area is at the 24th percentile for the state and the 27th percentile nationally, meaning there are significantly fewer toxic releases to the ambient air in the study area than in both the state and the 29th percentile nationally, meaning the state and the 30th percentile for the State and the 29th percentile nationally, meaning toxic chemical releases are lower in the study area than both the state and national averages.
+The study area is at the 24th percentile for the state and the 27th percentile nationally, meaning there are significantly fewer toxic releases to the ambient air in the study area than in both the state and the nation.
+For the Toxic Releases to Air EJ Index, the study area is at the 30th percentile for the State and the 29th percentile nationally, meaning toxic chemical releases are lower in the study area than both the state and national averages.